NitzanHen/agrippa.dev/src/pages/environments/react.md

 <Callout type="success">
   <p slot="header">Agrippa has first-class support for React projects</p>
-Core functionality should work straight out of the box - Agrippa automatically detects React projects in typical setups, and generates components accordingly.
+Core functionality should work out of the box - Agrippa automatically detects React projects in typical setups, and generates components accordingly.
 </Callout>

 ## Auto-detection and explicitly setting the environment